Xinoph/xinoph.github.io/_posts/2018-02-26-wayfairportfolio.md

 The Rug Assistant is an Artist Toolkit script that helps generate realistic rugs.

-It has 3 main components:
+It has 3 main components

 * Binding generation with different shape options
 * Noise variation with standardized settings